 British Shorthair Personality and Behavior

-- Activity Level: Low to moderate
+- Activity Level: Low to moderate—they're the kings of lounging.

 Health Profiles and Care Needs